Cat Scratch Fever Symptoms and Treatment

 Is Cat Scratch Fever Dangerous?

-While the risk from cat scratch fever is small, it still can have severe effects for some people.
-The CDC believes approximately 4% of people who contract the disease end up in the hospital.
-The disease can lead to serious secondary infections such as encephalitis, endocarditis, and osteomyelitis.
-People more likely to be susceptible to severe complications from cat scratch fever are ones with a compromised or a weakened immune system such as young children under five years old or people with HIV, cancer, diabetes or a recent organ transplant.
-There is also some concern that cat scratch fever can cause complications for pregnant women, including miscarriage, but research results so far are inconclusive.
+People more likely to be susceptible to severe complications from cat scratch fever are ones with a compromised or a weakened immune system, children between the ages of five and 14, people with HIV, cancer, diabetes, or a recent organ transplant.
+There is also some concern that cat scratch fever can cause complications for pregnant women, including miscarriage

 Misunderstood Disease

-Cat scratch fever is not a particularly dangerous illness for most people, and the symptoms are usually very mild.
-Sadly, many people have been led to believe that cat scratches are dangerous to children and can even cause death.
-Most illnesses that children are exposed to at school, day care and other activities are far more harmful and dangerous.
+Most illnesses that children are exposed to at school, daycare, and other activities are far more harmful and dangerous.
 As a result of this unfounded fear of cat scratches, parents may have cats declawed, refuse to let their children have cats as pets, or get rid of the family cat after any minor incident.

 Take Precautions, but Don't Worry

-Bottom line, CSD doesn't appear to have a serious effect on the majority of people who contract it, and washing a scratch and treating it with some antibiotic ointment and a bandage is usually enough to keep an infection from getting out of hand.
-People with suppressed immune systems, pregnant women and young children should take the added precaution of seeking advice from their physicians and following any treatment plan prescribed.
+Bottom line: CSD doesn't appear to have a serious effect on the majority of people who contract it, and washing a scratch and treating it with some antibiotic ointment and a bandage is usually enough to keep an infection from getting out of hand.
+People with suppressed immune systems, pregnant women, and young children should take the added precaution of seeking advice from their physicians and following any treatment plan prescribed.

 Trending on LoveToKnow